Trivadis/plsql-cop-validators/README.md

 ## License

-The PL/SQL Cop Validators are licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+The db* CODECOP Validators are licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-nd/3.0/.